groq/groq-api-cookbook/tutorials/jigsawstack-prompt-engine/README.md

 ## How to JigsawStack Prompt Engine Powered by Groq

+## Overview

-[JigsawStack](https://jigsawstack.com)  is an AI SDK that is easy to plug and play into any backend to automate a lot of the heavy lifting away for tasks like scraping, OCR, translation, and using LLMs.
+[JigsawStack](https://jigsawstack.com) is a powerful AI SDK designed to integrate into any backend, automating tasks such as web scraping, Optical Character Recognition (OCR), translation, and more, using custom fine-tuned models.
+By plugging JigsawStack into your existing application infrastructure, you can offload the heavy lifting and focus on building.

-The JigsawStack Prompt Engine allows you to run the best LLM on every prompt at the fastest speed powered by Groq!
+The JigsawStack Prompt Engine is a feature that allows you to not only leverage Large Language Models (LLMs) but automatically choose the best LLM for every one of your prompts, delivering lightning-fast results powered by [Groq](https://groq.com/).

+## Features

+The JigsawStack Prompt Engine comes with a range of features out-of-the-box that make it easy to work with LLMS:

+🌐 Prompt caching for repeated prompt runs

+💬 Automatic prompt optimization for improved performance

+📄 Response schema validation for accuracy and consistency

+🔁 Reusable prompts to streamline your workflow

+🧠 Multi-agent LLM from 50+ models for flexibility depending on your apps

+🚫 No virtual rate limits, tokens, and GPU management

 ## Prerequisite